kamalim/kamalim.github.com/_posts/2013-05-02-how-to-create-you-own-vagrant-base-boxes.md

   So let us start with linux (Ubuntu 12.10 64 bit) base box creation:

-   1.Create new machine in Virtual box .
+   1.Create new machine in Virtual box.

-   2.Keep the networking type as nat
+   2.Keep the networking type as nat.

    5.Install Ubuntu 12.10 on it.The ISO can be found here http://www.ubuntu.com/download.